 If you are under the age of 21 when you obtain your Indiana driver's license, your license is considered probationary.

-If you are 21 years of age or older when you obtain your Indiana driver's license, your license is not probationary.
+If you are 21 years of age or older your Indiana driver's license is not probationary.

 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some endorsements and restrictions also apply to identification cards.